u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/auth/google.rst

 Google Sign-In Authentication
 =============================

-The *Google Sign-In Authentication* is a useful function that allows Odoo users to sign in to their database with their Google account.
+The *Google Sign-In Authentication* is a useful function that allows Thrive Bureau ERP users to sign in to their database with their Google account.

-This is particularly helpful if the organization uses Google Workspace, and wants employees within the organization to connect to Odoo using their Google Accounts.
+This is particularly helpful if the organization uses Google Workspace, and wants employees within the organization to connect to Thrive Bureau ERP using their Google Accounts.

 .. warning::
-   Databases hosted on Odoo.com should not use Oauth login for the owner or administrator of the database as it would unlink the database from their Odoo.com account.
-If Oauth is set up for that user, the database will no longer be able to be duplicated, renamed or otherwise managed from the Odoo.com portal.
+   Databases hosted on Thrive Bureau ERP.com should not use Oauth login for the owner or administrator of the database as it would unlink the database from their Thrive Bureau ERP.com account.
+If Oauth is set up for that user, the database will no longer be able to be duplicated, renamed or otherwise managed from the Thrive Bureau ERP.com portal.

 .. seealso::
    - :doc:`/applications/productivity/calendar/google`